statisticsnorway/geo-explorer/README.md

 ```

 ### Export as code
 The export button can be used to "save" your map.
 Copy the printed code and paste it into a new file.
-Running this file will give you an app with the same bounds, data, coloring and attribute table.
+Running this file will give you an app with the same bounds, data and coloring.

 ### Starting the app with data loaded, filtered and colored
 Here is an example of a GeoExplorer app where data is loaded, filtered and colored: